Tuition and Fees

 |Document Fee per year||$220*|

-** The document fee is a mandatory lifetime fee charged to students upon matriculation.
-The fee covers digital content created specifically for HGSE courses during the academic year, as well as official HGSE transcripts and enrollment and verification letters, etc. issued to the student.
+*The document fee is a mandatory fee charged to students upon matriculation.
+The fee covers digital content created specifically for HGSE courses during the academic year, as well as the maintenance of the official HGSE transcripts and the production of enrollment verification letters issued to the student while active in the program.
+The document fee does not include processing fees paid to the official transcript vendor.

-Degree requirements stipulate that all Ed.M. and C.A.S. students are to be charged for at least eight courses (32 credits).
-Both full-time and part-time students may take a maximum of 40 credits during their degree (please note: How People Learn does not count toward the credit maximum; for those who complete How People Learn, their credit total cannot exceed 44).
+Degree requirements stipulate that all Ed.M. and C.A.S. students are to be charged for at least 42 credits.
+Beginning in academic year 2022-23, both full-time and part-time students may take a maximum of 50 credits during their degree.
 There is no charge for audited courses.

 After fulfilling the tuition requirements, Ed.M. and C.A.S. students who have not completed their required coursework will be charged the HGSE facilities fee for any semesters in which they are enrolled in courses needed to fulfill degree requirements.
 The tuition charged for any repeated courses may not be included in the budget for financial aid purposes.
 Any courses taken that are not being used to fulfill degree requirements will be assessed tuition at the current per-course rate.